NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

  Copyright 2018 National Instruments

   Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
   You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0
   Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
   See the License for the specific language governing permissions and limitations under the License.

-*This repository and any materials provided by NI therein are provided AS IS.
-NI DISCLAIMS ANY AND ALL LIABILITIES FOR AND MAKES NO WARRANTIES, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR  PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY.
-NI shall have no liability for any direct, indirect, incidental, punitive, special, or consequential damages for your use of the repository or any materials contained therein.*